Patrol torpedo boat PT-337

-PT-337 was a PT-103-class motor torpedo boat that was sunk in action during the Pacific Theater of World War II in Hansa Bay, New Guinea, on March 7, 1944.
+PT-337 was a PT-103-class motor torpedo boat that was sunk in action during the Pacific Theater of World War II in Hansa Bay, New Guinea, on 7 March 1944.

 Events at Hansa Bay

-PTs 337 and 338 headed out to a known enemy stronghold on March 7, 1944.
+PTs 337 and 338 headed out to a known enemy stronghold on 7 March 1944.
 Picking up a radar target close to shore and closing to 400 yd, they encountered two heavily camouflaged luggers moored together.
 Heavy machine gun fire opened from the beach, and as the boats turned and started to strafe the beach, more machine guns opened up, along with a heavy caliber battery from Awar Point, along the northwestern entrance to the bay.

-One shell had hit so close to PT 337 that fragments went whizzing by and water some of the crew.
+One shell had hit so close to PT 337 that fragments went whizzing by some of the crew.
 Three or four more shells dropped near the 337, then one hit the tank compartment, just below the port gun turret, going through the engine room.
 All three engines were knocked out and the tanks burst into flames.
 Motor Machinist First Class (MoMM1c) William Daley Jr. was badly wounded in the neck and jaw.
 The order was given to launch the lifeboat and abandon the boat.

 The crew paddled and swam trying to pull away from the exploding 337.
 The currents were against them and after two hours, they were only 700 yd from the boat.
 Outside the bay, PT 338 was also under fire from shore batteries.
 Just prior to the 337 being hit, PT 338 had laid smoke and ordered a high speed retirement.
 When PT 337 did not come through the screen, 338 tried to re-enter the Bay, but each time the boat came under heavy fire and had to retreat.

 Daley died before dawn, which left three officers and eight enlisted men on the raft.
-At dawn on March 7, the raft had drifted and was less than a mile off the entrance to Hansa Bay.
+At dawn on 7 March, the raft had drifted and was less than a mile off the entrance to Hansa Bay.
 During the morning the current carried it toward Manam island, about six miles (10 km) from the shore.
 The current was working against the men.